pyflies/pyflies/docs/index.md

 # pyFlies

-A Domain-Specific Language (DSL) for experiments specification in cognitive sciences
+A Domain-Specific Language (DSL) for experiments specification in psychology and neuroscience

 ---